MohamedAbouzid1/EEI-Networks/PROJECT_SUMMARY.md

 ---

-*This executive summary provides a high-level overview of the EEI Conservation project.
+*This executive summary provides a high-level overview of the EEI-Networks project.
 For detailed information, refer to the comprehensive documentation files.*